c-blake/lc/README.md

  - has value-dependent coloring for file times, sizes, permissions, etc.

+ - can emit "hyperlink" escape codes to make entries clickable in some terminals

  - supports file/user/group/link target abbreviation via `-mNum`, `-ma`, etc.

  - supports "local tweak files" - extra config options in a local `.lc` (or a